ssssage/ElixirHand-eCommerce/README.md

   Endpoints are consumed by a angular based Client App.

   # Technologies
-  For backend development we used
+  A list of technologiy flavours I've used are
   * C#, HTML, SASS, Bootstrap, TypeScript, JavaScript, JSON, SQL
   * ASP.NET CORE APIs, Dependency Injection
   * NodeJs, NPM